MirkMart/SIBE_summmerschool_2025/00_bash.md

 ## Bash scripting

 All these commands can be combined to create small (or not) customed program that can help us resolving daily tasks in bioinformatics.
-More is present in [Bash scripting](./Bash_scripting.md)
+More is present in [Bash scripting](./01_Bash_scripting.md)

 ---

 ## Git and GitHub

-More on the topic is present [here](./Git_GitHub.md)
+More on the topic is present in the [dedicated page](./02_Git_GitHub.md)

 ```bash
 git add <file> #add file to the stagin area